open-mmlab/mmpose/docs/data_preparation.md

 ```

-The prediction result will be saved as '.mat' format by default.
+During training and inference, the prediction result will be saved as '.mat' format by default.
 We also provide a tool to convert this '.mat' to more readable '.json' format.
 ```shell
 python tools/mat2json ${PRED_MAT_FILE} ${GT_JSON_FILE} ${OUTPUT_PRED_JSON_FILE}
 ```